jeremydub/dot15d4/docs/mac/mac-design.md

   - trigger: completion event(s) of one or more associated request primitive(s)
   - entry behavior: n/a
-  - doActivity: Schedule Rx tasks to receive results of the associated service request.
+  - doActivity: Schedule rx tasks to receive results of the associated service request.
   - completion event: all results of the associated request primitive(s) have arrived or a timeout was reached
   - exit behavior: The confirm primitive is transported from the MLME/MCPS SAP to the next upper layer.